zydou/arti/doc/dev/notes/rpc-meta-draft.md

 or close it as unused.
 If a session holds a "weak" object ID, the underlying object may be released at any time.

 There can be multiple IDs for the same Object.
 (So performing string comparisons on Object IDs does not yield reliable information about whether two IDs refer to the same Object.)

-However, the same Objectd ID string will never be reused within a session for a different underlying object, even after the underlying object is disposed of.
+However, the same Object ID string will never be reused within a session for a different underlying object, even after the underlying object is disposed of.
-Even the id string for a Handle which has been explicitly released will not be reused.
+Even the ID string for a Handle which has been explicitly released will not be reused.

 > TODO: "release" is a funny word here.